How To Megasquirt Your 2nd Gen RX-7: Basic Tuning

 In some ways, tuning in boost is quite easy as there is only a very narrow range of AFRs that are suitable.
 But if you do it wrong, you will be picking apex seals out of your muffler.

 Once you have crossed 100KpA, you are now in boost.
 I would recommend running 12:1 until approximately 4-5 PSI (135KpA), then taper down to 11.5:1 and carry that all the way until about 15 PSI (204KpA) where you should start aiming for the high 10s.
 Overall I have found these ratios to be very safe with the timing I have provided in this writeup, and they will provide excellent power with great turbo response.
 As always, the ultimate deciding factor for your boost AFRs will be your car.
 If you find that running richer down low provides better turbo response, then by all means do it.
-If you are nervous about running into the 11s under boost, tune for 10.9:1.
+If you are nervous about running into the 11s under boost, tune for high 10s but you will be leaving some power on the table.

 Don't neglect the low RPM boost areas.
 This means finding a big hill (or using a dyno) and doing wide open runs starting from 1500RPM in high gear.
 That is a typically ignored area but makes a huge difference in how the car drives.
 Don't just start all your boost runs at 3500 RPM because that leaves all points on the map below probably far too rich.
 The last thing you want is to be in the wrong gear (for whatever reason) and have the car fall on it's face with a cloud of smoke if you get on the throttle.

 Getting a smooth transition between vacuum and boost will take some time.
 Don't be over aggressive in tuning one point.
 Make sure to keep the map smooth around 100 KpA and make small changes.
-Additionally, tuning the car around the secondary injector stage point will require working a range of bins in that area all at once.
+MS1 users which are using the old injector staging method will require working a range of bins around the secondary injector stage point all at once to keep a smooth transition.
+MS2/MS3X/MS3-Pro users who are running table based staging can tune right through the injector stage point typically without additional effort.

 Tuning Over Run (Decel) Fuel Cut